links-ads/igarss-spada/README.md

 # SPADA
-Land Cover Segmentation with Sparse Annotations from Sentinel-2 Imagery.
+Dataset and code for the paper *Land Cover Segmentation with Sparse Annotations from Sentinel-2 Imagery* (IGARSS 2023).

 ![SPADA architecture](/assets/SPADA.png)